dieu-vu/parliament-app/README.md

 # Parliament App
-This project is done as part of the course  Object-Oriented Programming and Datacommunication at Metropolia UAS.
+This project is done as part of the course  Object-Oriented Programming and Datacommunication at Metropolia UAS.<br>
-Using Kotlin in Android Studio.
+Using Kotlin in Android Studio. <br>
+### Short description:
-Short description: A simple android app to search and view Parliament member information.
-User can add reactions and comments which are stored in device memory.
+A simple android app to search and view Parliament member information.
+User can add reactions and comments which are stored in device memory. <br>
 Data source provided by Peter Hjort in [link](https://users.metropolia.fi/~peterh/mps.json)

 ## Implementations: